shleen/aides-memoire/3.2/CP.md

 - Above all, what the panelists are looking for is a **critical evaluation** of our own product - it's potential, how it can be implemented, as well as all the challenges that we foresee we may stumble across.
 Do your best to convey both the **feasibility** & **practicality** of the product, have them develop **confidence** in your abilities, & you're basically there!

+# Week 2
+Problems
+- speed
+- industrial
+- diff solution (focus focus on solving the food problem)a

+- robotics is HARD

+Big updates!
+Complete pivot!
+We're now building a treasure hunt app.
+So - after talking things through, we came to the conclusion that the scope is just ... too large.
+From there, we started thinking about whether we were deadset on robotics or whether we want to solve our food problem.
+Starting

+Decision - 10:37 AM, 23 October - Android!

+[ ] Create the project

+23 October - can't decide on platform.
+Will build MVP for both Android & PWA & go from there.
+24 October - 2 MVPs done !
+Gotta decide on platform.
+Decision - PWA using Angular!
+Benefits like no installation + cross-platform compatibility outweigh the robustness that native apps provide.